 Learning to listen to your inner voice takes practice.
 Mindfulness and meditation are great ways to help you hear your inner voice.

 Self-work is how you prioritize your needs.
 Listening to yourself is how you discover which needs currently require attention.

 What Self-Work Is and Isn’t

-Our needs change all the time, being able to identify the change comes with mindful listening.
-Being happy comes with staying in tune with the changes and adjusting life where it’s needed.
+Our needs change all the time and being able to identify change comes from mindful listening.
+Being happy comes from staying in tune with the changes and adjusting life where it’s needed.

 Getting to know yourself is how you identify your wants and needs, it’s how you find out what values, priorities, and goals will help you feel purposeful and fulfilled in life.